haxetink/tink_hxx/README.md

 ## Whitespace

 The treatment of whitespace depends on whether the generated structure even has any notion of whitespace or not.
-All HXX flavours can rely on `tink.hxx.Generator.trimString` which handles whitespace in a manner that is quite consistent with JSX:
+All HXX flavours can rely on `tink.hxx.Helpers.trimString` which handles whitespace in a manner that is quite consistent with JSX:

 - white space on a single line makes it to the output
 - white space that includes a line break is ignored